anielsen108/Monologues-Detailed/monologues/st-crispins-day.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Topaz Courage — Trailblazing resolve and fearless encouragement.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Topaz Courage](../vocal-energy/topaz-courage.md) setup for these cues:

 - `Good-humored slap, ringing authority`
 - `Commanding breath`
 - `Measured drum`
 - `Scalding verdict`

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Navy Discipline — Military cadence and stoic command.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Navy Discipline](../vocal-energy/navy-discipline.md) setup for these cues:

 - `Drumbeat snap`